 Respiratory Care for Burn Patients

-The respiratory therapist can ask the patient to take successively stronger coughs to build up the cough reflex.
-He or she can place the index and middle fingers directly in the sternal notch below the patient's neck.
-Massaging this area will help trigger a cough in cases where the patient is just coming out of a coma or anesthesia.
+The respiratory therapist will likely ask the patient to take successively stronger coughs to build up the cough reflex.
+The therapist may place their index and middle fingers directly in the sternal notch below the patient's neck.
+Massaging this area will help trigger a cough when the patient comes out of a coma or anesthesia.

-The respiratory therapist can also simulate a cough in a patient who has a ventilation tube by pumping up the cuff around the tube, squeezing a quick breath into the lungs with an Ambu bag, holding the breath in for a few seconds and allowing for a slow exhale that can clear the lungs and airway of phlegm.
-The patient can be positioned in such a way as to let gravity and percussion on the chest wall to bring up mucus and debris from the lungs.
-There are 12 different positions that can be utilized in what is called “postural drainage”.
+The respiratory therapist can also stimulate a cough in a patient who has a ventilation tube by pumping up the cuff around the tube, squeezing a quick breath into the lungs with an Ambu bag, holding the breath in for a few seconds, and allowing for a slow exhale that can clear the lungs and airway of phlegm.
+The patient can be positioned in several ways to let gravity and percussion on the chest wall bring up mucus and debris from the lungs.
 Vibrating the chest while the patient is exhaling can loosen secretions as well.

-Just getting the patient up and walking can stimulate coughing and airway release of secretions.
-If all of the above things aren’t satisfactory and especially if the patient can’t move or cough on his own, the airway may need to be suctioned every two hours so that secretions can be eliminated from the body.
-If the patient does not have an endotracheal tube in place, he or she can be suctioned via the nose, in which a tube is passed from the nose down through the vocal cords so as to suction out mucus.
+Getting the patient up and walking can stimulate coughing and airway release of secretions.
+If all of the above things are not satisfactory, especially if the patient cannot move or cough independently, the airway may need to be suctioned every two hours to eliminate secretions from the body.
+If the patient does not have an endotracheal tube, it can be suctioned via the nose.
+A tube is passed from the nose down through the vocal cords to suction out mucus.
 If all else fails to remove secretions from the body, a fiberoptic bronchoscope can be passed down the trachea so that secretions can be visualized and cleared.
-By using a thin bronchoscope, even smaller airways can be suctioned effectively.Respiratory MedicationsThe respiratory therapist can make use of bronchodilating medications, which can lessen spasm of the airways.
-Patients with pre-existing asthma or other airway disease will be especially affected and helped by these medications.
-For example, nebulizing treatments with a medication like albuterol can very quickly open up narrowed airways.
-Other medications are available that can do the same thing, such as metaproterenol or racemic
+By using a thin bronchoscope, even smaller airways can be suctioned effectively.Respiratory Medications in Burn Management

+Other tools in the arsenal used by respiratory therapists are bronchodilating medications.
+These lessen spasms of the airways.
+Burn patients with pre-existing asthma or another type of airway disease will be especially helped by these medications.
+Nebulizing treatments with medicine like albuterol can very quickly open up narrowed airways.
+Other drugs are available that can do the same thing, such as metaproterenol or racemic epinephrine.